 The budget has been prepared considering 6 pillars of the economy – Health & Wellbeing, Physical and financial capital and Human capital & Infrastructure, Innovation & RD

-Health & Wellbeing – Importance of Infrastructure was noted and Rs 64,180 crores has been outlayed for Atmanirbhar Swasth Bharat over 6 years.
+The importance of Infrastructure was noted and Rs 64,180 crores has been outlayed for Atmanirbhar Swasth Bharat for over 6 years.
 Mishan Poshan 2.0 will be launched.

 - Waste Management and Air Pollution – Rs.
 2270cr